-Three bedroom, two bath home with an open and flowing floor plan and plenty of space to live and entertain.
-The home's main level features a living room with a stunning great room with laminate wood floors, plantation shutters, vaulted ceilings and a wonderful gas fireplace.
+Located at Lake Berryessa is this charming and inviting three bedroom, two bath home with an open and flowing floor plan and plenty of space to live and entertain.

-A well appointed kitchen with corian counters,stainless steel appliances, island & open to dining room/family room with slider to deck which features sweeping views of the surrounding hills and trees and plenty of opportunities to listen to the abundance of birds!
+A well appointed kitchen with corian counters,island with cooktop & open to dining room/family room with slider to patio and views of the lake.

 This property is the perfect package!
 Ideal for indoor-outdoor living and entertaining, a wonderful spot to relax and enjoy the lovely views.